At this time of the year, many outdoor websites, magazines and personal blogs are doing their “top picks for outdoor gear”.

 And what can this miracle piece of gear be used for?

 - A large scrap is perfect to keep in the car.
 Use it to change into ski boots instead of standing on the snow while at the trailhead.
 Reverse it for the end of the trip.
 Works well for muddy conditions, too.
 And if you have to get under the car in an emergency, you have something to lie down on vs the cold ground.
+And you use it as a sit pad, too.

 - Speaking of winter backpacking, a small foam pad is excellent for sitting around camp during group trips or kneeling in the snow when using the stove.
 For three-season backpacking, a small scrap is still nice if you find yourself in camp vs dragging an inflatable pad out.